Policy: the Technorama Q&A Facebook Page

 A: we used the Brand A PA and exciter pair but for $20 more why not use the Brand A PA with a Brand B exciter.
 The combo is excellent and your SNR will improve by 2dB.
 We’re considering the changeover.

-To ensure those conversations can happen openly, we’ve informally moved to some important policies:
+To ensure those conversations can happen openly, we’ve adopted important guidelines.

 - All opinions are valuable.
 Facts are even more valuable

 - Negative experiences are just as important as positive experiences – and both need to be based on accurate reporting.
 Uncontrolled whining is discouraged, and might be pruned.

-- Vendors are encouraged to offer help, but NOT to spruik or advertise specific product, or engage in blatant marketing.
+- Vendors are encouraged to offer help, but NOT to spruik, advertise specific product, or engage in blatant marketing.

 - Allegiances and conflicts need to be expressed as part of an answer

 - If you think a responder (including an admin) needs recalibrating (for whatever reason) that should happen gently.
 Maybe even offline.

 - Robust debate is good.
 Flaming is not.